lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 It's been a while since my last post but I'm finally back!
 Since I am still on my project, I will be writing about using Corda again.
 This time, rather than focusing on Corda, we'll look at using Spring with Corda.
 More specifically, Spring WebFlux.
 Why do this?
 One, because we can.
 Two, because it allows us to stream events coming out of the Corda node.
 This provides us with the possibility to track the progress of flows or retrieve updates to the vault and send them to any clients registered to the relevant endpoints.
 Using WebFlux with Corda did introduce a few problems.
 Some originating from Corda and some from Spring.
 Although, the Spring issues were to do with me expecting the Spring Boot + WebFlux combo to do more by default for me.

-In this post, I'm going to assume you have some experience with Corda but if you do need some extra information on the subject I recommend reading through my previous posts: [What is Corda](URL) and [Developing with Corda](URL).
+In this post, I'm going to assume you have some experience with Corda but if you do need some extra information on the subject I recommend reading through my previous posts: [What is Corda](https://lankydanblog.com/2018/06/05/what-is-corda/) and [Developing with Corda](https://lankydanblog.com/2018/06/05/developing-with-corda/).
 Furthermore, I also suggest taking a look at [Doing stuff with Spring WebFlux](https://lankydanblog.com/2018/03/15/doing-stuff-with-spring-webflux/) as an introduction to WebFlux.

-The `3.1` Open Source version of Corda will be used for the contents of this tutorial.
+The `3.2` Open Source version of Corda will be used for the contents of this tutorial.
+I actually started writing this post based on `3.1` but the newer version was released during this time...

 We will also be implementing everything in Kotlin but the contents of this post can be implemented in Java as well.